Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-1-release-notes.md

     -   Support for macOS 10.13 has been added.
     -   The DALi template has been added for the Tizen 4.0 platform.
 -   Installer, Package Manager, and Uninstaller
-    -   The Installer and Package Manager Launcher (NSIS) have been upgraded to the latest version to prevent DLL hijacking on 64-bit versions of Windows®.
+    -   The Installer and Package Manager Launcher (NSIS) have been upgraded to the latest version to prevent DLL hijacking on 64-bit versions of Windows&reg;.
 -   Certificate Manager
-    -   Usability has been improved by eliminating unnecessary user actions on Windows® when setting the proxy.
+    -   Usability has been improved by eliminating unnecessary user actions on Windows&reg; when setting the proxy.
     -   Security has been enhanced by supporting the HTTPS protocol when connecting to online sample server.
 -   Device Manager
     -   The **Permit to install** option has been added to the context menu in the connected target view.
 The TV emulator does not allow shell commands and does not show the tree view of the device file system in the Device Manager.
 Consequently, the **Permit to install** option has been added to support application installation on TV emulators.